Skip to Main Content

-The cast has been selected, and rehearsals are underway for Wilmington College-Community Summer Theatre’s production of the classic musical, Guys and Dolls.
-Show dates are July 17, 18, 19, at 7:30 p.m., and July 20, at 2:30 p.m., in Hugh G. Heiland Theatre, Boyd Cultural Arts Center on the campus of Wilmington College.
+The cast and orchestra have been rehearsing all summer and the curtains will rise this week for Wilmington College-Community Summer Theatre’s production of the classic musical, Guys and Dolls.
+Show dates are Thursday, Friday and Saturday, July 17, 18, 19, at 7:30 p.m., and Sunday, July 20, at 2:30 p.m., in Hugh G. Heiland Theatre, Boyd Cultural Arts Center on the campus of Wilmington College.

 Tickets go on sale online at <wc.booktix.com> starting at 9 a.m. on June 23